BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 ##Oclgrind: Debugging OpenCL kernels via simulation{#sec:oclgrind}

 Oclgrind is an OpenCL device simulator developed by Price and McIntosh-Smith [@price:15] capable of performing simulated kernel execution.
-It operates on a restricted LLVM IR known as Standard Portable Intermediate Representation (SPIR) established by the Khronos group consortium [@kessenich2015], thereby simulating OpenCL kernel code in a hardware agnostic manner.
+It operates on a restricted LLVM IR known as Standard Portable Intermediate Representation (SPIR) [@kessenich2015], thereby simulating OpenCL kernel code in a hardware agnostic manner.
 This architecture independence allows the tool to uncover many portability issues when migrating OpenCL code between devices.
-Additionally Oclgrind comes with a set of tools to detect runtime API errors, race conditions and locating invalid memory accesses but also comes with an ability to generate instruction histograms.
+Additionally, Oclgrind comes with a set of tools to detect runtime API errors, race conditions and invalid memory accesses, and generate instruction histograms.
-These histograms show the computational composition of a kernel as a series of SPIR instructions with the corresponding count, these results can be used to directly infer the instruction mix similarly to the mechanisms presented in [Section @sec:chapter2-isa-independent].
-Indeed, an important contribution of this thesis is an Oclgrind plugin to perform architecture independent workload characterization is presented in chapter 4.
+AIWC is added as a tool to Oclgrind and leverages its ability to simulate OpenCL device execution using LLVM IR codes.

 ##Schedulers and Predicting the most Appropriate Accelerator